Now, how do you expect me, of all people, to answer this question? 😉

 In each of these three scenarios, the Professional of Worth purposefully moves beyond transacting business into creating translational value for the customer.

 To make a long-term difference to clients, clearly articulate your role in their growth, expansion and sustainability strategy.
 From the start.
 So that you do not need to worry about retaining them, down the road.

 Why worry later on about retaining the customers you win today?
 Take your next step forward towards retaining them, today.

 - Engage me to speak or conduct a workshop at your next corporate or association event.
 Make customer retention worries a thing of the past.

-- Book a 40-minute strategy appointment with me.
+- Book a strategy appointment with me.
 Learn how to better serve your customers.

 - Subscribe to my blog.
 Never miss another insightful post.